 |20th citation – Individual is referred to the Office of Student Conduct|

 Payment of Fines

 Parking citations are automatically charged to student accounts.
-Payments may be made at the Office of Student Receivables, 105 Student Services Center.
+Payments may be made at Student Account Services, 105 Student Services Center.

 Faculty and staff may pay parking citations in person at the Transportation Services office, located inside the Campus Drive Parking Deck at 451 Campus Drive East.
 If payment is not made and an appeal is not filed within three days of citation issuance, the citation will automatically be processed for payroll deduction.

 Visitors may pay citations in person at the Transportation Services office located inside the Campus Drive Parking Deck at 451 Campus Drive East or by mailing the payment to Transportation Services – Box 870179 – Tuscaloosa, AL 35487.

 All appeals are subject to the following stipulations: